thetaylormcrae/gemmcountyrunners/_pages/about.md

 why_we_run:
   - title: Encourage Curiosity
-    excerpt: Movement invites exploration of trails, stories, and ourselves.
-It's more important to move than move quickly!
+    excerpt: We encourage curiosity by helping people reconnect with their bodies and discover how they move.
+Every step is a chance to explore!
+Movement matters more than speed or distance.

   - title: Foster Community
     excerpt: Our strength comes from showing up together.
-Every run is a chance to connect with neighbors, friends, and fellow explorers.
+When we do, we show that "anyone can get in on this".
+In the end, exercise becomes a shared experience!

   - title: Contribute Locally
-    excerpt: We don’t just run through Gem County, we run for it.
-By giving back, we make each stride matter beyond the miles.
+    excerpt: When curiosity and connection come together, something bigger starts to grow.
+Movement becomes a way to show up for each other and for the place we call home.

 social_links:
   - image_path: /assets/images/strava.webp
     alt: "Gem County Runners Strava club screenshot"